tsb-buchanan/OF_USERGROUP/README.md

 ```
 # Implementing Turbulence model from scratch

-In this document we will implement a modified version of the kOmegaSST model, named modifiedmykOmegaSST.Before that however,  we will first practice a bit by making our own versions of kEpsilon and kOmegaSST.
-In fact, there is a problem when only trying to make a new version of kOmegaSST.
-That is likely due to the special design with the kOmegaSSTBase class.
+In this document, we will implement a modified version of the kOmegaSST model, named modifiedmykOmegaSST.Before that however,  we will first practice a bit by making our own versions of kEpsilon and kOmegaSST.
+There is a problem when only trying to make a new version of kOmegaSST.
+That is likely due to the unique design with the kOmegaSSTBase class.
 However, the problem disappears  if the kEpsilon model is first implemented.
 We first start by copying and renaming the kEpsilon and kOmegaSST folders, files and classes:
 ```bash
 foam
 cp -r --parents src/TurbulenceModels/turbulenceModels/RAS/kEpsilon $WM_PROJECT_USER_DIR